 Once a kernel pops, it's telling us that a popping frenzy is about to begin.

-The purpose of the shaking is twofold: first, it allows the kernels to cook more evenly.
+The purpose of the shaking is twofold: First, it allows the kernels to cook more evenly.
 Second, it jars free any unpopped kernels that may get lodged up into the popped kernels.
-We want those kernels to fall to the pan to pop.

 When is the popcorn done?